JadenQ/Cloud-Computing-Security-ProjectPage/report.md

 ### Introduction

 We propose to make an overview about ways to build a secure Kubernetes cluster.
 Our projects is composed of three sessions.
-The first session will slightly touches most of the issues that can threat the Kubernetes cluster, container and cloud resources these days, <u>from the aspect of development phase, application phase, infrastructure phase and detection phase (Zhu Yilin)</u>.
-In the second session, we focus on the application of Falco, which is a open source standard tool for continuous risk and threat detection, on Kubernetes,  study what Falco can and cannot do by introducing its components and mechanism.
+The first session will slightly touches most of the issues that can threat the Kubernetes cluster, container and cloud resources these days,  and provide an overview of kubernetes security strategy(Zhu Yilin).
+In the second session, we focus on the application of Falco, which is a open source standard tool for continuous risk and threat detection on Kubernetes,  study what Falco can and cannot do by introducing its components and mechanism.
 Install Falco and setup simple rules to get start with this tool based on Linux kernel, and practice with the threats including crypto-mining (Qi Jiadun).
 We also analysis a recent vulnerability in kubernetes (CVE-2022-0492) in session 3 to see its mechanism and how it can be detected by Falco (Li Yonghui).

 ### Session1 - Overview of Kubernetes Security